Pietro Micca

-Pietro Micca (6 March 1677 – 30 August 1706), also known as Pierre Micha, was an Italian soldier who became a national hero of the Savoyard state for his sacrifice in the defence of Turin against the French troops.

-Enrolled as a sapper in the Sabaudian army he is known for his actions during the Siege of Turin in 1706 during the War of the Spanish Succession when he prevented a breakthrough by french forces at the cost of his life.
+Private Pietro Micca (6 March 1677 – 30 August 1706), also known as Pierre Micha, was an Italian soldier who became a national hero of the Duchy of Savoy for sacrificing himself during the siege of Turin of the War of Spanish Succession.
+Serving as a sapper in the Savoyard Army, he prevented a breakthrough by French grenadiers by lighting two gunpowder barrels at the cost of his life.

-Biography
+Early and personal life

 Micca was born at Sagliano, now Sagliano Micca, Piedmont, near the town of Biella.
 His father was bricklayer Giacomo Micca, a native of Sagliano and his mother was Anna Martinazzo, of the Riabella frazione of San Paolo Cervo.

-On the 29th of October 1704 Micca married Maria Cattarina Bonino and the marriage produced one son, Giacomo Antonio (1705-1733).
-Micca initially worked as a bricklayer before enrolling as a sapper in the in the Sabaudian army which was then engaged in the War of the Spanish Succession (1702-1714).
+On 29 October 1704 Micca married Maria Cattarina Bonino and the marriage produced one son, Giacomo Antonio (1705–1733).
+Micca initially worked as a bricklayer before enrolling as a sapper in the Sabaudian army which was then engaged in the War of the Spanish Succession (1702–1714).